 Receiving a Better Wi-Fi Signal

-But all too often attempts to use local public Wi-Fi networks result in a disappointing reality - you may at best get just one out of three.
+But all too often attempts to use local public Wi-Fi is a disappointment - you may, at best, get just one out of those three.

-Even throwing expensive range-extending technology at the problem can only go so far to improve Wi-Fi connectivity.
-Better gear can help but it can't work miracles or get around restrictions built into many public Wi-Fi networks.
+Even throwing expensive range-extending technology at the problem can only do so much to improve Wi-Fi connectivity.
+Better gear can help in some cases, but it can't work miracles or get around restrictions and limitations built into many public Wi-Fi networks.